siemens/ix/packages/documentation/docs/controls/forms/_forms-toggle_styleguide.md

 ## Behavior in context

 - **Validation**: See [validation](forms-validation.md).
 - **Interaction**: Clicking on the toggle switch changes its state from on to off or vice versa.
-The toggle visually reflect the current state.
+The toggle visually reflects the current state.

 ## States